 The County made its first deposit into the Rate Stabilization Fund in 2005.
-During 2014, \$18.0 million was withdrawn from the Rate Stabilization Fund to mitigate sewer rate increases.
-As of December 31, 2014, the balance in the Rate Stabilization Fund was \$34.25 million.
-The County expects to utilize all of these funds by the end of 2020 to mitigate sewer rate increases.
-The County does not anticipate making any withdrawals from the Rate Stabilization Fund in 2015.
+From 2012 to 2014, the County withdrew \$42.25 million from the Rate Stabilization Fund to mitigate sewer rate increases.
+In 2015, the County contributed \$12 million to the Rate Stabilization Fund as a result of favorable operating performance and savings achieved through debt refundings.
+As of December 31, 2015, the balance in the Rate Stabilization Fund was \$46.25 million.
+The County expects to utilize \$34.25 million of these funds by the end of 2020 to mitigate sewer rate increases.
+See the table titled "Summary of Projected Sewer System Customers, Revenues and Expenses" under "The Sewer System-Projected Customers, Revenues and Expenses."